 Not Paid to Display Negative Data

 Several years ago, I attended a presentation made by the CEO of a credit repair company.
 In his presentation, he claimed that the banks paid the bureaus to display negative information.
-He stated that banks gained advantage with delinquent borrowers by having the agencies display the negative information for other lenders to see.
+He stated that banks gained the advantage with delinquent borrowers by having the agencies display the negative information for other lenders to see.

 This is patently false.
 The credit bureaus do not charge lenders to store and display data.
 In fact, the opposite is closer to the truth.
 The agencies pay data providers to collect, store and update, and forward public record data from thousands of county halls of record.

 Do not Profit from Low Scores

 Credit bureaus make money by selling data to lenders.
 They compete fiercely to gain a greater share of the market.
 Lenders need accurate information in order to make correct lending decisions.
-Lenders determine which consumer-reporting agency to use based upon a combination of price, and data quality or accuracy.
+Lenders determine which consumer-reporting agency to use based on a combination of price, and data quality or accuracy.
 The consumer-reporting agency that makes the most money is the one that does the best job of providing complete, accurate, thorough information at a competitive price.

 The Reality of How Bureaus Make Money

 It is important to note that in most transactions lenders use only one report.
-One consumer-reporting agency makes money, and at least two others do not – depending upon how many agencies you include in the count.
+One consumer-reporting agency makes money, and at least two others do not – depending on how many agencies you include in the count.
 Consumer reporting agencies need to focus on accuracy in order to gain a greater share of these transactions.